Frequently Asked Questions (FAQs)

 It is important to understand the requirements of your style because citation generators are not always completely accurate.

-You can find more information on citation generators in the Managing References guide.
+You can find out more on our reference generators page.

 Permalink: